open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

 * M. Brinas-Dobrowski shared an initial overview of the VRS problem statement and potential solution archtecture, now available for review in the OVN docs repository on GitHub.
 * Discussion of the overview and steps to move a VRS Work Group forward.
 Recommended actions:  1) Work Group (and Technical Committee member) documentation of a) the problems to solve, and b) scenarios-stories that describe the use (and value) of a VRS.
 This to be brought to a new VRS Slack channel.
 2) the reading and review of the M. Brinas-Dobrowski VRS overview now in the Masterplan, and found here: https://github.com/open-voice-network/docs/blob/master/components/voice_registry_system.md.
 3) The recruitment of members and leadership for the VRS Work Group, and the scheduling of the first VRS Work Group meeting.

+### Report, Update from the Architecture Work Group of the Technical Committee -- John Iwasz and Jim Larson.
+* J. Larson, J. Iwasz reviewed for the Committee their proposal for a "component" approach to the question of an OVN reference architecture.
+Noted the value of a "Lego block" concept.
+Proposed to the group an operative definition of "components" and "harnesses" -- the latter a collection of existing components that can be used to 1) demonstrate new components, 2) test and evaluate new components, and 3) prototype new voice applications.
+J. Iwasz noted that the Work Group will be reviewing proposed architectures from D. Attwater and J. Eisenzopf (next meeting), the W3C Voice Interaction Community (D. Schnelle-Walka and D. Dahl), Stanford Almond (M. Lam), and CMU RavenClaw.

+### Meeting Adjourned 10:27 a.m.
+CDT (US)

 # 2020-07-24 Notes of the Technical Committee Meeting